Kemp moves forward with transition team as Abrams continues legal fight

 The governor’s office is responsible for coming up with a state budget due right after the first of the year, so Kemp’s team said it had to get moving.

-Channel 2’s Richard Elliot gets an exclusive look at the transition offices, for Channel 2 Action News at 6 p.m.
+Channel 2’s Richard Elliot got an exclusive look at the transition offices Thursday.

+It's there where Kemp's team is working to make the transition from the Deal administration to their own.

 “All of our staff has to be up to date with what the governor’s office has up until now,” Kemp’s press secretary, Cody Hall, told Channel 2 Action News.